 The Royal Commission recommended that state and territory records authorities provide guidance to government and non-government institutions on identification, retention and disposal of records that may become relevant to child sexual abuse.
-PROV is a member of the Council of Australasian Archives and Records Authorities Working Group, which has developed for government and non-government institutions engaged in child-related work.
+PROV is a member of the Council of Australasian Archives and Records Authorities Working Group, which has developed a record-keeping guideline for government and non-government institutions engaged in child-related work.
 This was published in September 2019 and will be communicated through record-keeping newsletters and promoted at conferences and events.

 In March 2019, the Victorian Government established a cross-sector school records working group to oversee the effective development, coordination, and integration of common records management standards between government and non-government schools.
 The working group will also agree on an approach to ensure the effectiveness and operational impact of common standards, including the retention periods for records relating to child safety and wellbeing in Victorian schools.

 The working group consists of representatives from non-government schools, PROV, the Australian Society of Archivists and the Victorian Regulation and Qualifications Authority.

 Supporting institutions to adopt and implement the principles for records and recordkeeping

 The Royal Commission recommended that all institutions that engage in child-related work should implement five principles for records and recordkeeping.
 Victoria’s Recordkeeping Standards and Specifications set by PROV, which are mandatory for all Victorian public offices, have recently been amended to ensure consistency with the Royal Commission principles.
 One of these important reforms is outlined in the PROS19/05 Create, Capture and Control Standard which requires that the rights of individuals or groups to correct or add information to the records created and captured by public offices must be upheld to the fullest extent possible.
 This places power back in the hands of survivors to correct their own personal records, for example, by correcting their date of birth.